Rynorbu/AS2025_SWE302_Assignments/react-redux-realworld-example-app/README.md

 ### [RealWorld](https://github.com/gothinkster/realworld)

-Originally created for this [GH issue](https://github.com/reactjs/redux/issues/1353).
+Originally. created for this [GH issue](https://github.com/reactjs/redux/issues/1353).
 This version has been adapted for testing module assignments with a local Go backend.

 ## Getting startedv